Sage-Bionetworks/synapse-web-monorepo/apps/portals/src/README.md

 <pre>
 test-configuration/
-├── docTitleConfig.ts                       # Configure the document title
-├── exploreHomeConfiguration                # Configure the data for explore and home page │   ├── data.ts
+├── .env                                    # Configure portal-specific environment variables, such as title and description ├── exploreHomeConfiguration                # Configure the data for explore and home page │   ├── data.ts
 │   ├── index.ts